otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 Create a string variable called `sentence` and assign the value "The anemone, the wild violet, the hepatica, and the funny little curled-up." to it.

-Use the `String.Split` method to split the sentence into words by the space character, and then use a loop to count the number of occurrences of the word "the" in the sentence.
+In my solution, I used the `String.Split` method to split the sentence into words by the space character, and then used a loop to count the number of occurrences of the word "the" in the sentence.

 ## Task 7